-If you receive an error message when trying to access or log in to Pivot Interactives, here are some things to check if you can't access Pivot Interactives:
+If you receive an error message when trying to access or log in to Pivot Interactives, here are some things to check if you can't access Pivot Interactives.

-1. Your email or password is not correct
+Your email or password is not correct.

 It's easy to forget or mistype a password.
-You can request a password reset as shown below.
+You can request a password reset, as shown below.
 This will send an email to the address you used when creating your Pivot Interactives account.
 Check your spam/junk inbox if you don't get this email within a few minutes.

-If you mistyped your email address when you created your account, the password reset won't work because it will try to send an email to your mistyped email address.
-In this case you can still log in if you remember your mistyped email and the password you used.
+If you mistyped your email address when you created your account, the password reset wouldn't work because the system will send an email to your mistyped email address.
+In this case, you can still log in if you remember your mistyped email and the password you used.
 As a teacher, if you think you mistyped your email address when you created your account, contact our tech support by clicking the chat bubble at the lower right of the screen or sending an email to firstname.lastname@example.org.

 If you get the error message below, your computer is having trouble connecting with our servers.